emayecs/swim-relay-optimizer/README.md

 ## Overview
 This script generates the best relay lineup for a swim team given the following two restrictions:
 * restrictions on the number of relay teams per event
-    * i.e. if this restriction is set to 2, then there can only be an 'A' and 'B' team for each relay event.
+    * e.g. if this restriction is set to 2, then there can only be an 'A' and 'B' team for each relay event.
 * the number of relays each swimmer can be apart of
-    * i.e. if this restriction is set to 3, then each swimmer can only be used on 3 different relay teams at most.
+    * e.g. if this restriction is set to 3, then each swimmer can only be used on 3 different relay teams at most.

 ## Calculations
 The best lineup is decided based on the total number of points that the entire lineup scores.